Speciality: Medical Oncology

 - Edinburgh has 8NTNs (South East Scotland) and is based at the Western General Hospital.

 Trainees based in Aberdeen or Dundee will spend 6 to 12 months equivalent in either Edinburgh or Glasgow, in order to fulfil requirements for the more uncommon tumour types.
 The timing and location of these attachments is decided in consultation with the individual trainees.
 The Scottish training programmes gives trainees the opportunity to understand the challenges of managing patients scattered over wide geographical areas either by travelling to peripheral hospitals to undertake clinics in cancer units or by appreciating the distances that patients travel to the cancer centres for treatment.
 The specialty in Scotland is committed to excellence in laboratory and clinical research and the day-to-day relevance of translational research is emphasised with a focus on participation in clinical trials.
-While research is not mandated in the training curriculum, there is an expectation that the majority of trainees will spend some time out of programme undertaking a research project other trainees however have opted instead to undertake a postgraduate teaching qualification.
-Doctors considering a career in medical oncology are very welcome to organise taster weeks if they have not had previous exposure to the specialty.
+While out of programme research is not mandated in the training curriculum, there is an expectation that the if trainees wishes to gain out of programme research this will supported allowing them to gain a higher degree in research often at research centres linked to the cancer centre.
+Other trainees however have opted instead to undertake a postgraduate teaching qualification and some go straight through training.

 Each city has a high standard of living, with large numbers of cultural and sporting opportunities and excellent transport links to the rest of UK and Europe.
 There is easy access from all of the centres to the beautiful and diverse Scottish countryside, which includes the renowned Highlands, stunning beaches and a plethora of Islands to explore.
 For those who wish to experience total peace and quiet, Scotland still has large areas of true wilderness only accessible by boat or on foot.
 For the outdoor enthusiast activities include hill-walking, mountaineering, water-sports, fishing and an abundance of wildlife to see.
 There is rich Cultural Heritage and a vibrant Arts community.